 Also, you can decide where to place your troll.
 During the summer, when the runoff water is murky, trout are most active.
 You can increase your chances of hooking some fish during a troll by remaining at the edge of clean water.

 You can also use flies that imitate natural forage.
-Bugs, larvae, and other insects are preferred by smaller trout, while crustaceans, and leeches are preferred by larger trout.
+Bugs, larvae, and other insects are preferred by smaller trout, whole crustaceans, and leeches are preferred by larger trout.
 There are also many types of flies to choose from.

 Best Trolling Rig for Trout